bigchaindb/bigchaindb-react-webpack-boilerplate/README.md

 This might take a few minutes, perfect moment for a :coffee:!

-Once docker-composed has built and launched all services, have a look:
+Once docker-compose has built and launched all services, have a look:

 ```bash
 docker-compose ps